domnikl/gridiron/README.md

 ## project structure

-The project is built with a Kotlin + Ktor powered [backend](https://github.com/domnikl/gridiron/tree/master/backend) using MariaDB as persistent storage.
+The project is built with a Kotlin + Ktor powered [backend](https://github.com/domnikl/gridiron/tree/master/backend) using MySQL as persistent storage.
 On top sits a Single Page Application built with VueJS residing in [frontend](https://github.com/domnikl/gridiron/tree/master/frontend).

 ## building